ShakirudeenA/Portfolio/README.md

 This dashboard visualises insights from a survey of data professionals, covering their demographics, career paths, and industry trends.

 This was my first Power BI project.
 I followed a YouTube tutorial using a provided dataset.
-I will soon revisit
+I aim to revisit this project and improve it in the future.

+## An Analysis of the NBA Second Round Draft – Tableau

+During my data analyst bootcamp, we were assigned to create a project focusing on one of our passions.
+The intention of this project was to explore a dataset with Tableau as the medium.
+Though very rudimentary, it offered my first experience in making visuals, using calculations (measures) and making dashboards.
+This dataset has a lot of potential and I will definitely recreate this project in Power BI and potentially expanding it with additional data.

+In the dashboard revisit, I'll include multiple KPIs that will provide deeper insight into a single player's performance, for example when selecting a player on the visuals, i.e Gilbert Arenas, the surrounding KPIs will show you his Career points total, Usage %, and Net Rating.
+These will be in comparison to peers, above or below average.